microsoft/win32-app-isolation/docs/packaging/msix-packaging-tool.md

 them.
 Select Create/Save to generate the .msix file.
 This can take serveral minutes depending on the size of the package

-    * If there are errors with the manifest, a more actionable error message can be found in Event Viewer under Application and Services/Microsoft/Windows/AppxPackagingOM/Microsoft-Windwos-AppxPackaging/Operational
+    * If there are errors with the manifest, a more actionable error message can be found in Event Viewer under `Application and Services/Microsoft/Windows/AppxPackagingOM/Microsoft-Windows-AppxPackaging/Operational`

 5. See [application capability profiler](../profiler/application-capability-profiler.md) for
 information on identifying capabilities that may need to be declared in the application package